Healthy Homes Assessment Aotea

 What We Do

-We are specialised in a range of services to ensure you are fully informed of the condition of any property you may be contemplating buying or selling in addition to other solutions.
+We offer a wide range of solutions to ensure that you are completely updated on the condition of any property that you might be considering buying or selling and also other solutions.

-We don’t just cooperate with you, we also work with important clients such as the local authorities, banks and insurance firms.
-They seem to are pleased with the reassurance provided, due to the details provided in our building inspection reports.
+We don’t just cooperate with you, we also collaborate with a number of important clients such as municipal councils and banks and insurance firms.
+Evidently they enjoy the reassurance provided, thanks to the information that we provide in our reports of building inspections.

-With our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into the report, you can actually see any problems that might be found.
-Through our comprehensive report, it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to your property inspection and the latest software technology which includes digital photos in the report, you are able to actually see any issues that may be discovered.
+Thanks to our detailed reporting it is no wonder that we get so many clients recommending our service to family members and acquaintances.

 Highly Sillked & Insured Inspection Experts